“You just get the vibes of your surroundings, and it rubs off on you.” Gordon Lightfoot

-In this blog, I’ll be discussing some of the most important components of a working environment.
+In this blog, I’ll be discussing some of the most critical components of a working environment and ideas to improve the workplace environment.
 I’ll also add some actionable takeaway points under each element to make it easier for you to incorporate them in your workplace.

 The office design should primarily focus on comfort.
-Your employees are spending a huge chunk of their waking hours in the office, so comfort should be a primary criterion in the design.
-Make sure you offer proper amenities like comfortable furniture, leisure rooms/nap rooms, good washrooms and kitchen.
+Your employees are spending a considerable chunk of their waking hours in the office, so comfort should be a primary criterion in the design.
+Ensure you offer proper amenities like comfortable furniture, leisure rooms/nap rooms, good washrooms, and a kitchen.

 Additionally, give your employees some autonomy to choose their desired space and add a personal touch to it.

-Workplaces today have to accommodate a multi-generational workforce, dominated by millennials and Gen Zers.
-They are changing every facet of life and they put special emphasis on the design and decor of their offices.
+Workplaces today have to accommodate a multi-generational workforce dominated by millennials and Gen Zers.
+They are changing every facet of life, and they put particular emphasis on the design and decor of their offices.
 The picturesque office spaces of start-ups and new companies are a clear result of their preferences.

 2. Colour and Lighting:

-Colours impact our mood.
-The physical environment of the office, which typically includes lighting, walls and ceiling have a great impact on the mood of the workplace environment.
+Colors impact our mood.
+The office's physical environment, which typically includes lighting, walls, and ceiling, has a significant impact on the spirit of the workplace environment.

-Adding vibrant and colourful elements automatically changes the aura.
-The colours blue and green are associated with creativity and innovation and has been a favourite choice for office walls.
-Similarly, the colour red is associated with better concentration.
+Adding vibrant and colorful elements changes the aura.
+The colors blue and green are associated with creativity and innovation and have been a favorite choice for office walls.
+Similarly, the color red is associated with better concentration.
 You can partially add red in walls or add red elements to the project rooms, analytics, specific purpose rooms for better focus.

-The office should be well-lit, proper lighting makes work tasks easier.
+The office should be well-lit.
+Proper lighting makes even complex work tasks more manageable.
 Additionally, appropriate lighting without glare and shadow can prevent fatigue and headaches among employees.
 It is also preferable to have ambient daylight entering certain areas of the office space.

-Exposure to natural elements such as greenery and sunlight has proven to improve the mood and mental health of employees.
+Exposure to natural elements such as greenery and sunlight has proven to improve employees' mood and mental health.
 If it is not feasible to have natural sceneries as your backdrop, indoor plants (both flowering and foliage) are a great way to incorporate greenery in the office setting.

 You can have all the right strategy in the world; if you don't have the right culture, you're dead.-Patrick Whitesell

-How the company runs internally has a big impact on the workplace environment.
-It is something that needs to be worked upon constantly and it is definitely not a one-time agenda.
+How the company runs internally has a significant impact on the workplace environment.
+It is something that needs to be worked upon constantly, and it is not a one-time agenda.
 Building a healthy company culture requires the participation of all the members at various levels of the organization.

-As employers and managers, you must demonstrate and encourage values that nurture the growth of employees and motivates them to deliver their best.
+As employers and managers, you must demonstrate and encourage values that nurture employees' growth and motivate them to deliver their best.

 Companies should focus more on creating a collaborative work environment that facilitates robust communication and constructive feedback.
-In short, an open-door work culture wins.
+In short, an open-door workplace culture wins.

-The norms of the company should be flexible when it needs to be but at the same time well-defined and well-accepted.
+The company's norms should be flexible when it needs to be but at the same time well-defined and well-accepted.

 Prioritizing Health and Wellness is pivotal in the workplace.
-The health of your employees is largely related to the condition and offerings of the workplace.
-You might feel like there is very little that you can do to improve the wellbeing of your employees, but it is not so.
-Once you start prioritizing wellness, some small changes in the workplace can reap much greater benefits.
+The health of your employees is primarily related to the condition and offerings of the workplace.
+You might feel like there is very little that you can do to improve the well-being of your employees, but it is not so.
+Once you start prioritizing wellness, some minor changes in the workplace can reap much more significant benefit.

-If you don’t know where to get started, here are a few questions you must ask yourselves:
+If you do not know where to get started, here are a few questions you must ask yourselves:

-Is smoking in or near the office area a common scene?
+- Is smoking in or near the office area a typical scene?

-If these questions aren’t enough you might also want to run a survey to understand various health issues among your employees.
-Start off your health initiatives by running health awareness among your employees.
+If these questions aren’t enough, you might also want to run a survey to understand various health issues among your employees.
+Start your workplace health initiatives by running health awareness among your employees.

 About 40% of workers said they left a company because they lacked access to state-of-the-art digital tools.
 (Randstad)

 Automation trumps efficiency.
-Only when organizations offer the best tools employees can deliver the desired results.
-When they are not given access to the best tools and not given the opportunity to implement best practices, they feel demotivated and often frustrated at work.
+Only when organizations offer the best tools can employees deliver the desired results.
+When they are not given access to the best tools and are not allowed to implement best practices, they feel demotivated and often frustrated at work.

-Moreover, the availability of technology is directly related to innovation, creativity and job efficiency.
-It is important for the personal and professional development of your employees.
+Moreover, the availability of technology is directly related to innovation, creativity, and job efficiency.
+It is essential for the personal and professional development of your employees.

 The people who constitute the workforce naturally have a big impact on the environment.
 The new generations (Millennials and GenZ) in the workforce identify themselves as global citizens.
 They are not only accepting of diversity in the workforce but are welcoming of diversity.

-Moreover, with the immediacy of digital media, more and more businesses and companies are moving towards becoming global entities.
-To have a global identity, it is essential that your workforce is diverse and inclusive.
+Moreover, with the immediacy of digital media, more and more businesses and companies are becoming global entities.
+For your company to have a global identity, your workforce must be diverse and inclusive.

-When people from different regions, ethnicities, tradition, and social structure come together, they bring new and unique ideas to the table.
-They offer a fresh perspective to matters and more ways of problem-solving.
-And the combined result is a much-needed global outlook to matters in hand.
+When people from different regions, ethnicities, traditions, and social structures come together, they bring new and unique ideas to the table.
+They offer a fresh perspective on matters and more ways of problem-solving.
+And the combined result is a much-needed global outlook on matters at hand.

 Therefore, bringing diversity in the workplace is not just a quota to be fulfilled or a trend to be followed.
 Diversity helps you in building a solid work culture and helps the business in the long run.
 It is a pathway that all modern businesses should follow.

-Organizations should adopt a work-environment that help employees achieve a healthy work-life balance even during office hours.
+Organizations should adopt a work environment that helps employees achieve a healthy work-life balance even during office hours.
 You should ensure that there is a good amount of fun and frolic in the work atmosphere.
 Here are some suggestions inspired by some of the most employee-friendly workplaces:

 - Organizing special events every month for rewarding employees.